 - whether the probative value of the evidence outweighs the distress, humiliation and embarrassment that the complainant may suffer as the result of the admission of the evidence; - the risk that the evidence may arouse discriminatory belief or bias, prejudice, sympathy or hostility in the jury; - the need to respect the complainant's personal dignity and privacy; and - the right of the accused to make a full answer and defence to the charge. - 71.
 In assessing the distress, humiliation, or embarrassment that the complainant may suffer as a result of leave being granted the court must consider the age of that person and the number and nature of questions that will be put to that person. - 72.
 Evidence of prior sexual experience or activity should not be regarded as having substantial relevance to a fact in issue merely because of the fact that the complainant freely agreed to participate in another sexual act with the accused or with another person. - 73.
 Evidence of the complainant's sexual activity or experience is not admissible to support an inference that the complainant is the type of person who is more likely to have consented to the sexual activity or experience that is the subject matter of the charge. - 74.
 The OPP should continue to notify defence counsel of the need to make a written application for leave to cross-examine the complainant at least 14 days before the date listed for committal or trial, unless exceptional circumstances justify admission of the evidence without prior written application. - 75.
 The OPP should establish a system for monitoring the operation of section 37A of the Evidence Act 1958 which enables an assessment of the percentage of sexual offence cases in which applications are made for the admission of prior sexual history evidence, the grounds on which such applications are based and the success rate of applications. - 76.
 A counselling communication must not be disclosed in committal proceedings.
-Accordingly, at committal - a person cannot be required (whether by subpoena or otherwise) to produce a document that records a counselling communication; and - evidence of a counselling communication cannot be admitted or adduced.
+Accordingly, at committal - whether the probative value of the evidence outweighs the distress, humiliation and embarrassment that the complainant may suffer as the result of the admission of the evidence;

-Recommendations Ivii
+Recommendations lvii